Jeff Ruland

-Jeffrey George Ruland (born December 16, 1958) is an American former professional basketball player and coach.
-He is the former head coach of the Iona Gaels men's basketball team and the UDC Firebirds men's college basketball team.
+Jeffrey George Ruland (born December 16, 1958) is an American former professional basketball player and coach, best known for his tenure as a player in the National Basketball Association (NBA) which saw him selected to two All-Star games.
+After playing college basketball for Iona, he started his professional career with FC Barcelona in the Liga ACB.

+Following his playing career, he coached the Iona Gaels men's basketball team and the UDC Firebirds men's college basketball team.